InFocus 2017 Recap

 Extended Support for EnterpriseOne 9.2

 I thought it was interesting (and exciting) to see that Lyle Ekdahl left the door open for a version of EnterpriseOne beyond 9.2.
 I think many in attendance were relieved to see that Oracle is open to developing an additional version.
-Lyle was up front however that Oracle would need to see a jump in technology that warranted a major change in code line.
+That being said, Lyle was up front about the fact that Oracle would need to see a jump in technology that warranted a major change in code line.

 Surety Systems was also fortunate enough to co-present with one of our customers, Gold Eagle, on their upgrade to EntepriseOne 9.2.
 The session centered on Gold Eagle’s time-tested approach to upgrades, and how Surety assisted with the CNC and Mod-Mapping portions of the upgrade.
 The presentation was a great success, with over 30 highly engaged attendees.
 Gold Eagle’s Tim Kapala delivered a highly interactive presentation, with attendees asking several questions along the way.